tinnguyen1372/DIP_Project/README.md

         ```
         python3 *filename*
         ```
-## Miscellaneous
+## 2x2x2 Solving
-- The code for 2x2 cube is still under development and there is no stable version yet.
-- So far, these modifications need to be done for 2x2:
+- These modifications has been done for 2x2:
-    + Change scan_cube order (already did)
-    Platform holder: no change needed.
-The shape is still cubic, so the topology is the same with 45 and 90 degrees movements.
-The sizing for the 2x2 cube is smaller, so the Hardware subteam helped out with designing a smaller platform with the same gear ratio to hold the smaller 2x2 cube.
+    + Platform holder: Designed and 3D printed a smaller platform adapter to hold the smaller 2x2 cube.
-    + Flipper arm: since my code instructs the flipper arm to “go all the way until stopped by an object”, it will still be able to touch the smaller 2x2 cube.
-Hardware team also helped to insert a horizontal bar at the flipper tip to hold the smaller 2x2 cube.
-    + Color sensor motor: changes need to be made as now the code does not read “center tile, corner tile and edge tile” similar to the 3x3 cube anymore.
-The 2x2 rubik's cube now only has 4 corner tiles without any center nor edge tile.
-The matrix used to save the tile color values is also different in shape compared to the 3×3 cube.
-    + Color sensor: no change, as there are still 6 same colors belonging to 6 faces of the cube.
-    + Ultrasonic sensor: increase the distance between the sensor and the cube to 8cm, as the 2x2 cube is smaller so the distance should be larger.
+    + Flipper arm: The flipping motion worked just fine.
+Minor additional parts have been added to block the upper layer from moving when doing rotate_cube_blocked actions
+    + Color sensor motor: not used, instead the cube is scanned using computer vision
+    + Ultrasonic sensor: no change
+    + Solving algorithm: Used the Optimal 2x2 solver algorithm to solve the cube.